pszujewski/ostep/README.md

 # Linux objdump utility

 Use the `objdump` utility to get info on an executable object file.
 For example: `objdump -i ./a.out`.
 See `objdump --help` for more options.
 There are many.

 Remember "x86-64 machine code is the native language of the processors in most desktop and laptop computers. x86-64 assembly language is a human-readable version of this machine code."
 [Source](http://cs.brown.edu/courses/csci1260/spring-2021/lectures/x86-64-assembly-language-reference.html)

 You can disassemble to x86-64 assembly code using this command: `objdump -d ./a.out -M x86-64`.
 Add `-S` to add source code to the assembly code as well.
 Where "./a.out" is an executable file.

 # Address Translation

-With address translation, the OS cancontrol each andevery memory accessfrom a process, ensuring the accesses stay within the bounds o the address space for the process.
+With address translation, the OS can control each and every memory access from a process, ensuring the accesses stay within the bounds of the address space for the process.

 Hardware often provides a means to translate a virtual memory address into a real "physical" memory address.
 The OS works to maintain the illusion that each running process has it's own enclosed memory address space.
 In reality, programs often share memory blocks as the OS context switches between processes.

-The CPU does this via the *base* register.
+The CPU does this via the _base_ register.
 For example, if the OS decides to load a given process starting at physical address 32KB, it will therefore set the base register to 32KB.
 As the process runs, any memory address is converted at runtime by the hardware with this formula: `physical address = virtual address + base register value`.
 A base register is used to transform virtual addresses into physical addresses.

 Because the relocation of the address happens at runtime, the technique is referred to as dynamic relocation.
 There is also a bounds register that ensures the generated physical address is valid for the process (i.e user processes should not be able to access memory addresses within the bounds of the actuall OS memory space).
 These registers are a part of the CPU's memory management unit (MMU).

 The OS as startup issues a "privileged instruction" (an instruction that can only be run in the CPUs kernel mode) to set the base and bounds registers.
 Th ebase and bounds registers are set for each running process.
 So when a context switch occurs, the state of these registers is saved along with the state of all other CPU registers.

-The OS must provide *exception handlers*, or functions that run when the CPU throws an exception.
+The OS must provide _exception handlers_, or functions that run when the CPU throws an exception.
 The OS installs these handlers at boot time via privileged instructions.
 For example if the process tries to access memory at runtime that is outside of its bounds, the CPU will "throw" a specific exception that will trigger an OS exception handler (residing in the OS' static 'code' wher it 'lives' in memory).
 In this case, the OS will likely terminate the offending process and return an error code.
 If no errors occur, the process runs "directly" on the CPU in user mode.
 Address translation extends the concept of limited direct execution, because the process does not need to know the state of the base and bounds registers.

 # Segmentation

 What if we had a base and bounds per logical **segment** of the address space?
 A segment is a contiguous portion of the address space of a particular length.
 There are 3 logically different segments: code, stack,and heap.
 Segmentation allows us to place each segment in a different part of physical memory.
 The hardware supports segmentation with 3 pairs of base and bounds registers for each logical segment.

 The segmentation fault occurs from a memory access on a segmented machine to an illegal address.

 When allocating memory, the general problem that arises is that physical memory quickly becomes full of little holes of free space, making it difficult to allocate new segments, or to grow existing.
 This problem is known as external fragmentation.
 No matter how smart the algorithm, external fragmentation will always exist, and thus a good algorithm simply seeks to minimize it.

 But Segmentation helps build a more effective virtualiztion of memory that simply allocating single blocks of memory for the stack, code and heap with a set amount of "free" space that these 3 segments could grow into.
 Segmentation supports sparse address spaces, which avoids the potential (likely) waste of memory between logical segments of the address space.

 ## Homework

 Link: https://pages.cs.wisc.edu/~remzi/OSTEP/vm-segmentation.pdf